Only vote Green if they show more hard-mindedness and discipline.

 Then there were questions, led by Brian Dobson and the Irish Times‘ Green Party person, Harry Magee.
 The questions were mostly what a non-Green would ask, with a fiscal bias.
 Harry asked about insulation, and the budget for it.
 Eamon Ryan said if Ireland was to reach its emissions reduction goals it will need to spend a total of €50 billion over 20 years to retrofit 750,000 houses to improve energy efficiency.

 I asked what they’d do about implementation of their agenda bearing in mind the problems with that the last time they were in Government.
-Eamon Ryan said what he always does, that you can achieve a lot in government (they didn’t) and that half the reduction in carbon in the period after they entered government was due to their efforts – the other half due to the fact the imploded economy meant fewer people needed to get to work.
-He didn’t mention that any incursion on the soaring emission figures was highly temporary.
+Eamon Ryan – an almost pathologically benign optimist – said what he always does, that you can achieve a lot in government (they didn’t) and that half the reduction in carbon in the period after they entered government was due to their efforts – the other half due to the fact the imploded economy meant fewer people needed to get to work.
+He didn’t mention that any incursion on the soaring emission figures was highly temporary, and the energy improvements around that time were forced by the EU.

 I asked what they would do about sprawl.
 The answer was delegate more decisions to the community level.
 That is the right answer to nearly all questions.
 But not to this one.